EE5160: Error-Control Coding (Jan.–May 2026)

 Instructor: Arvind Rameshwar

-Time and Location: Wednesdays (15:30–16:45 hours), Fridays (14:00–15:15 hours) at ESB-242
+Time and Location: Wednesdays (15:30–16:45 hours), Fridays (14:00–15:15 hours) at ESB-242.
+The first class is on Wednesday, 21 January 2026.

 Office Hours: Thursdays (15:00–16:00 hours); do send me an email in advance